 Construction companies in the greater Miami area are enjoying strong market conditions.
 Construction starts in South Florida were up 3% last year, and the size of construction permits grew by 1%.
-Construction hiring in the South Florida region has been increasing almost nonstop since 2012, and many firms report a shortage of skilled labor.
+Construction hiring in the South Florida region has been increasing almost nonstop, and many firms report a shortage of skilled labor.

 Many Miami Construction Firms Caught Off Guard

-Modern buyers in a digital-first world go through a buyer’s journey -- the active research process in between when identifying a goal, problem, challenge, or question and when that person make a purchase decision.
+Modern buyers in a digital-first world go through a buyer’s journey -- the active research process between identifying a goal, problem, challenge, or question and when that person makes a purchase decision.

 Has Power Shifted Away from Construction Companies?

-Digital has shifted power away from construction companies and into the hands of buyers of construction services -- so much so, that in most cases your future clients do so much research on search engines and social media that 70% or more of their decision is often already made up by the time that person is open to a conversation with a principal or business development person from a construction company in Miami.
+Digital has shifted power away from construction companies.
+Into the hands of buyers of construction services -- so much so that, in most cases, your future clients do so much research on search engines and social media that 70% or more of their decision is often already made up by the time that person is open to a conversation with a principal or business development person from a construction company in Miami.

 Just to put this in context, as recently as 2007, just before the original iPhone was released, your prospects and clients were ready to speak with you when they were 10% or 20% of the way into their buyer’s journey.

-This change presents enormous challenges from construction companies.
-But it also offers enormous opportunity for digitally-savvy construction firms that are able to get found by the right people, in the right places, at the right time, and in the right context.
+This change presents enormous challenges for construction companies.
+But it also offers enormous opportunities for digitally-savvy construction firms that are able to get found by the right people, in the right places, at the right time, and in the right context.

 Which construction companies in Miami are best positioned to win new business from the best clients in a digital-first world?